risavh/risavh.github.io/_pages/about.md

 - ⚡ Fun fact: Foosball champion. 🥇

-<sub>The views and opinions expressed here are solely my own and do not necessarily reflect those of my employer.</sub>
+The views and opinions expressed here are solely my own and do not necessarily reflect those of my employer.</sub>

 <table style="width:100%">
     <tr>